ferreirasc/OSCP_study_guide/README.md

 There is a SQL injection vulnerability with the Kioptrix3 gallery that can be exploited by the parameter "id" at URI "**gallery/gallery.php?id=1**".

-I can logging in the application with the users discovered by the database and upload a embedded php in an image to invoking a reverse shell to my machine.
+I can log in in the application with the users discovered by the database and upload a embedded php in an image to invoking a reverse shell to my machine.